-We have over 6 years of extensive experience selling E-commerce businesses of all sizes and niches.
-In that time, we have found e-commerce businesses to among the most commonly requested by our buyers.
+We have over 6 years of extensive experience selling E-commerce businesses of all sizes and in all niches.
+In that time, we have found e-commerce businesses to be among the most commonly requested by our buyers.
 If you aspire to build your own e-commerce business and one day sell it, then you should take notes from the experts below.
 They lay it all out and explain exactly what you need to see success with an e-commerce business.

 We have asked some of the most successful e-commerce bloggers and business owners to give you their insightful advice on one very important question.